fmalmeida/easy_circos/docs/quickstart.rst

 Create tiles
 """"""""""""

-For creating circos tiles we provide an script that is called as:
+For creating circos tiles we provide an script that is executed as:

 * ``plot_circos [ --gff2tiles  <FEATURES> <PATTERN> <COLOR> <GFF> ]``